 New Mexico state laws underwent several significant changes over the past year as we saw legislation signed by the Governor in 2021 make its mark in our state.
-This included the provision of health-related benefits and services to patients regardless of immigration status, medical aid in dying options for terminally ill patients, the creation of a Bilingual Multicultural Education Advisory Council, regulations for autonomous vehicles, and a law allowing student-athletes to earn compensation for the use of the their name, image, or likeness.
+This included the provision of health-related benefits and services to patients regardless of immigration status, medical aid in dying options for terminally ill patients, the creation of a Bilingual Multicultural Education Advisory Council, regulations for autonomous vehicles, and a law allowing student-athletes to earn compensation for the use of their name, image, or likeness.

 Paid Sick Leave Laws